-The BAWR 2021 Dashboard provides a summary of data collected by DOE-affiliated reporting organizations through the end of the 2021 calendar year.
+The BAWR 2022 Dashboard provides a summary of data collected by DOE-affiliated reporting organizations through the end of the Calendar Year 2022 (CY2022).

-During the 2021 calendar year, important findings from the BAWR are:
+During the CY2022, important findings from the BAWR are:

 - Registry data show that the DOE CBDPP has resulted in increased vigilance and decreasing exposure to beryllium which has helped to reduce the number of beryllium sensitization (BeS) and chronic beryllium disease (CBD) cases over time.
-The yearly average for workers developing sensitization, whose first abnormal Beryllium Lymphocyte Proliferation Test (BeLPT) results were reported between 2001 and 2010, was 35.
-This rate dropped to an average of 7.8 from 2012-2021.
-For workers later diagnosed with CBD, the yearly averages dropped from 9 to less than 1 per year for the respective time frames. - Prevention programs screen nearly 4 times as many workers for BeS than are monitored for exposure to beryllium. - While health monitoring for BeS appears vigorous, industrial hygiene programs have historically submitted fewer exposure sampling measurements to the BAWR each year.
-However, in Calendar Year 2021 there was a slight increase in the number of records reported to the Registry (see the "DOE-wide Trend in Reported Exposure Sampling for 2012-2021" graph in the Exposure Monitoring Activities tab of the Data Metrics and Results section). - Due to BeS and CBD observed in workers without exposure monitoring data (i.e., over two-thirds of total cases), sites may need to review and update exposure sampling plans to be more proactive identifying cases.
+The yearly average for workers developing sensitization, whose first abnormal Beryllium Lymphocyte Proliferation Test (BeLPT) results were reported between CY2001 and CY2010, was 35.
+This rate dropped to an average of 7.4 from 2013-2022.
+For workers later diagnosed with CBD, the yearly averages dropped from 9 to less than 1 per year for the respective time frames. - Over 4 times as many workers are screened for BeS compared to the number of workers monitored for beryllium exposure. - While health monitoring for BeS appears vigorous, industrial hygiene programs have historically submitted fewer exposure sampling measurements to the BAWR each year.
+However, in CY2021 and CY2022 there was a slight increase in the number of records reported to the Registry (see the "DOE-wide Trend in Reported Exposure Sampling for 2013-2022" graph in the Exposure Monitoring Activities tab of the Data Metrics and Results section). - Due to BeS and CBD observed in workers without exposure monitoring data (i.e., over two-thirds of total cases), sites may need to review and update exposure sampling plans to be more proactive identifying cases.
 For example, recent cases include workers whose jobs had no expected risk for exposure.
 For BeS and CBD cases that do have exposure sampling reported, the amount of data prior to their diagnosis date (i.e., having data for monitoring conducted earlier than their date of sensitization or CBD diagnosis) is very limited. - Significant delays in reporting impact the BAWR analyses and the conclusions drawn from them.
 Data submitted with missing required values (such as first hire on site date, 8-hour time weighted average, actual exposure level, first beryllium job start date, or job title) also limit BAWR analyses and make it difficult to identify potential problem areas or those warranting further investigation. - Analyses of the data from the BAWR yielded no statistical correlation between the incidence of BeS/CBD and the percent of exceedances among exposure sampling results submitted to the Registry.
 The lack of correlation could be due to sensitization and CBD cases associated with past work locations or conditions rather than the environment currently monitored.
 However, it is also possible that the exposure monitoring programs are missing sources of exposure. - Reporting organizations with low exposure monitoring results and high sensitization or CBD rates should further investigate cases to determine if there is a possibility of ongoing exposures.

-Summary of Findings, 2021
+Summary of Findings, 2022

-The Beryllium-Associated Worker Registry (BAWR) 2021 Dashboard provides a summary of cumulative data collected by the U.S. Department of Energy (DOE)-affiliated reporting organizations through the end of the Calendar Year 2021 (CY2021).
+The Beryllium-Associated Worker Registry (BAWR) 2022 Dashboard provides a summary of cumulative data collected by the U.S. Department of Energy (DOE)-affiliated reporting organizations through the end of the Calendar Year 2022 (CY2022).
 The Oak Ridge Institute for Science and Education (ORISE) Data Center in collaboration with DOE's Office of Health and Safety developed the analyses and statistics presented within this report.
 The report provides an overview of Registry demographics and health monitoring and exposure activities, highlighting changes over the last reporting period.
 In brief: